hsieh2000/House-Prices---Advanced-Regression-Techniques/README.md

 Next, I split data into two types - numerical and categroical data, and the categroical data could be futher divided into ordinal and non-ordinal data.

-To encode categroical data, I load *data_description.txt* and save the categroies of each feature.
+To encode categroical data, I load *data_description.txt* and extract the information of each feature's categroies.